albagoldsystems/github/basic-commands.md

 ## License

 This project is licensed under the MIT License.

-See the [LICENSE](LICENSE) file for details.
+Normally all stuff is under MIT License.
+We can add whatever license we have to.

+**_Salman Saeed_**